-Countplus has established processes for evaluating the performance of its senior executives.
+CountPlus has established processes for evaluating the performance of its senior executives.
 In summary, each senior executive is evaluated against the achievement of pre-agreed performance objectives.
 The evaluation process is conducted annually and is followed by the determination of appropriate remuneration of the relevant senior executives.
-Detailed information regarding Countplus’ remuneration practices is provided in the Remuneration Report in the 2016 Annual Report.
-An evaluation of senior executives has taken place during the financial year ended 30 June 2016 in accordance with the processes described above.
+Detailed information regarding CountPlus’ remuneration practices is provided in the Remuneration Report in the 2017 Annual Report.
+An evaluation of senior executives has taken place during the financial year ended 30 June 2017 in accordance with the processes described above.

 Diversity Policy and Gender Diversity

-The Company promotes its Diversity Policy through regular communication of the Policy (at least annually) to all staff, including Directors and Member Firm staff.
+The Company promotes its Diversity Policy through communication of the Policy to all firms.
 This dissemination of the Diversity Policy greatly assists in applying and developing a shared and inclusive understanding of the Diversity Policy across the Company and its subsidiaries (Group).
 The Company also addresses discrimination and harassment through prevention and awareness of the Company’s Diversity Policy.
 The Company believes that it should hire, develop, promote and retain people strictly on the basis of their talents, experience, commitment and performance.